segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 To finish configuration, enable the AWS S3 Destination with IAM Role Support destination in your workspace.

-1. Add the destination from the Data Storage catalog.
+1. Add the AWS S3 destination from the Data Storage section of the Destinations catalog.
 2. Select the data source you'll connect to the destination.
 3. Provide a unique name for the destination.
 4. Complete the destination settings: